danlevimb/automated-data-resilience-framework/docs/evidence/scheduler-behavior.md

   - No invalid operations are attempted

 # Scenario 6 — FULL Does Not Reset LOG Cadence
-## Description

-A FULL backup is executed, followed shortly by a scheduler cycle.
+## A FULL backup is executed, followed shortly by a scheduler cycle.

 ### 🔍 Evidence
   - Recent FULL backup exists